 - Don’t use too many fonts or colours.
 Two font styles are adequate: one for headings and another for body text.

-- Include short labels to break up resources and activities lists and help users find things quickly.
+- Include subheadings in labels to break up resources and activities lists and help users find things quickly.

-- Indent items below labels to indicate the hierarchy of information, but don’t overdo it.
+- Indent items below subheadings to indicate the hierarchy of information, but don’t overdo it.
 Too many levels of indenting can detract from the usability of the page.

-- Use images in section summaries to enhance your course page, but keep them small so that they don’t dominate the course page.
+- Use images to enhance your course page, but keep them small so that they don’t dominate the course page.
+See Adding images and media on Moodle Text Editors for instructions.

 Minimise content displayed on the course page